Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Introduction

-The situation becomes more challenging if one takes into account transaction costs which are needed for hedging activities in practice.
-Such a consideration is realistic and has been attractive to researchers for last years.
-In the absence of jumps, \cite{Leland} proposed a simple method to compensate trading costs, which is a modification of the well-known Black-Scholes PDE where volatility is artificially increased as
+The situation becomes more challenging if one takes transaction costs into account.
+Such a consideration is realistic and has been attractive to researchers for the last two decades.
+Intuitively, in the presence of transaction costs and/or jumps in the asset price, the option is more risky and should be evaluated at higher price than that in the absence of these risks.
+However, a more expensive option price would suggest an increase in its volatility values.
+This is the essential intuition behind the Leland algorithm.
+In particular, to compensate trading costs in the absence of jumps, Leland \cite{Leland} proposed a modified version of the well-known Black-Scholes PDE where the volatility is artificially increased as

-where $n$ is the number of revisions and $\kappa n^{-\alpha}, \, 0\le \alpha\le 1/2$ is the cost rate.
-He claimed that for $\alpha =0$ (constant rate) or $\alpha=1/2$, using the corresponding discrete delta strategy can produce a portfolio whose terminal values $V^n_1$ approach to the option payoff $h(S_1)$ as revision becomes frequent.